kriomant/ch57x-keyboard-tool/README.md

 Get-Content your-config.yaml | ./ch57x-keyboard-tool validate
 ```

-### Automation
+## Automation

-The frequent question is "How to run script / emulate several keys / … on key press?"
+A common question/requests are about automation such as "How to run a script?", "emulate several keys", or "how to trigger an action with a key press?"

-This tool does just one job — writes your key bindings into keyboard and then exists, it does not
+This tool does just one job: **writes your key bindings into a keyboard** and then exists.
+It does not listen for key presses.
+Automation based on key presses is not in the scope of this utility tool.

-listen for pressed key.
-If you want any automation, use third-party automation tools, like BetterTouchTool
+If you want any automation, use third-party automation tools, like [BetterTouchTool](https://folivora.ai/).
-or dozens of other.

-1. Choose some chord you don't usually use, like 'alt-ctrl-shift-1' and assign to some key
+1. Choose some chord you do not usually use, like `alt-ctrl-shift-1` and assign it to a key
-2. Use third-party tool to listen for this chord and perform action you want.
+2. Use a third-party tool to listen for this chord and perform the desired action
-3. Done!
+3. Done! 🎉

 ## Notes